“The Narrow Road to the Deep North” (奥の細道, Oku-no hosomichi) is a travel writing with haiku poems by Matsuo Basho (1644-1694).

 This travel writing gets a high-reputation as the finest and perfect among Basho’s travels, and it is considered as one of the best traveling works in the history of Japanese literature.
-The sentences are so refined.
+The sentences are so refined and full of “Sabi“.
 The sentences and haiku poems interact with each other to form a poetic world.
 In addition, he saw the facts of the journey as a material of literature.
 In order to aim for completion as a literary work, he developed an idea without sicking to whether it was fact or not.

 -Translated by Donald Keene

 The months and days are the travellers of eternity.
 The years that come and go are also voyagers.
 Those who float away their lives on ships or who grow old leading horses are forever journeying, and their homes are wherever their travels take them.
 Many of the men of old died on the road, and I too for years past have been stirred by the sight of a solitary cloud drifting with the wind to ceaseless thoughts of roaming.